SwarnadeepGhosh/SwarnadeepGhosh/README.md

 - 🔭 I’m currently working on Full Stack Development
-- 🌱 I’m currently learning Angular, Node and Mongo DB
+- 🌱 I’m currently learning Angular and Spring Boot
 - 👯 I’m looking to collaborate on Open Source Development projects
 - 🤔 I’m looking for help with Mentorings and Roadmaps
 - 💬 Ask me about Front End Development, GIT and UI Design,